tagion/hibon.org/content/posts/hibonproperties.md

+---
+title: HiBON Properties
+weight: 0
+---

 # HiBON Properties
 The purpose of the HiBON format is to have a simple data record that is compact and can scale.

-The HiBON format is designed to have the following properties.
+## The HiBON format is designed to have the following properties.

 1. Hash invariant.
 2. It is efficient to store in a consensus database like the DART.